Check out our article with tips to write a good follow up email after the interview.

 Thank you so much for organizing the interviews today.

 It was great to chat with [names of interviewers] and learn more about what they are each doing on [teams].
-I am really excited about all of the important work being done at [company] in the [space] and how my skills can help the teams.
+I am really excited about all of the important work being done at [company] in the [space] and how my skills can help the teams accomplish their goals.

 I’d like to send emails to [interviewer names] to thank them for chatting with me.
-Can you please give me their email addresses?
+Can you please provide their email addresses?

 Please let me know if you need anything else from my end.
 Looking forward to hopefully continuing along in the process.